This small picturesque neighbourhood of a small Norwegian town had a strong relationship with the Netherlands in the 1500s and 1600s.

 During the 18th and 19th centuries, Dutch trade grew as timber exported from Flekkefjord was used in the expansion of Amsterdam.
 The area of the town in which many of the traders lived has been beautifully preserved.

-Perhaps the most photographed building in the city, the Grand Hotel (below) is known for its classic Swiss style octagonal towers.
+Perhaps the most photographed building in the city, the Grand Hotel (above) is known for its classic Swiss style octagonal towers.

 The Flekkefjord Museum is located inside an old merchant’s house, but the real exhibits are the streets themselves.
 Let's take a walk!